larammerce/docs/8.x/core-concepts/cruds.md

 [[toc]]

-This document reviews how to implement CRUD (create, read, update, delete) in Larammerce.
-A ToDoList project is done step by step to illustrate the operational concepts.
+This document reviews how to implement `CRUD` (create, read, update, delete) in the Larammerce platform.
+A `ToDoList` project is done step by step to illustrate the operational concepts.

 ## Make migrations

+Larammerce is a schema-first platform.
+So you must create a table for your todos.

 Run the following command in the CMD: